QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 * A time-:math:`t` **ex-dividend** asset is a claim to the stream :math:`d_{t+1}, d_{t+2}, \ldots`

 Let's look at some equations that we expect to hold for prices of assets under ex-dividend contracts (we will consider cum-dividend pricing in the exercises)

-Risk Neutral Pricing
+Risk-Neutral Pricing
 ------------------------

 .. index::
-    single: Pricing Models; Risk Neutral
+    single: Pricing Models; Risk-Neutral

 Our first scenario is risk-neutral pricing

 Let :math:`\beta = 1/(1+\rho)` be an intertemporal discount factor, where :math:`\rho` is the rate at which agents discount the future

 The basic risk-neutral asset pricing equation for pricing one unit of an ex-dividend asset is